Billy Thorpe: 1946–1962: Early life

-Billy Thorpe was born in 1946 in Manchester, England.
-His parents, Bill and Mabel Thorpe and he emigrated to Australia in 1955, arriving in Melbourne and then settling in Brisbane, Queensland.
+Billy Thorpe was born in Manchester, England, in 1946, to Bill and Mabel Thorpe.
+He emigrated with his parents to Australia in 1955, arriving in Melbourne and then settling in Brisbane, Queensland.
 He performed as a ten-year-old under the pseudonym Little Rock Allen.
-Six months later, after he was heard singing and playing guitar by a television producer at the back of his parent's Brisbane store, Thorpe made regular musical appearances on Queensland television, brandishing his trademark stock whip.
+Six months later, after he was heard singing and playing guitar by a television producer at the back of his parents' Brisbane store, Thorpe made regular musical appearances on Queensland television, brandishing his trademark stock whip.
 He toured regional venues with Reg Lindsay in 1961, and national venues with Johnny O'Keefe and with Col Joye.
 By 1963, as an experienced singer and musician, he decided to relocate to Sydney.

 1963–1967: Success in Sydney

 In 1963, Thorpe moved to Sydney and auditioned for a regular gig at Surf City, a popular beat music venue in the city's Kings Cross area.
 In 1996, Thorpe wrote his first autobiography, Sex and thugs and rock 'n' roll : a year in Kings Cross 1963–1964, on his early experiences there.
 His backing band was an accomplished Sydney surf instrumental group called The Aztecs, comprising Colin Baigent (drums), Val Jones (rhythm guitar), future Bee Gees guitarist Vince Melouney (aka Vince Maloney) (lead guitar, vocals), and John "Bluey" Watson (bass guitar).
 Before Thorpe joined, The Aztecs had released "Smoke and Stack", a surf instrumental.
 UK-born Tony Barber (rhythm guitar, vocals) soon replaced Jones and they were known as Billy Thorpe & the Aztecs.

 In 1964, the band released their second single, "Blue Day", written by guitarist Barber, which contains the first known recording of Thorpe.
 US songwriters Leiber and Stoller wrote "Poison Ivy" for R&B vocal group The Coasters, but Thorpe preferred the cover version by The Rolling Stones.
 They decided to cover it themselves; it was produced at Festival Records and released on the independent Linda Lee label.
 It became their breakthrough hit when it peaked at No. 1 on the local Sydney charts.
 The band was signed by Ted Albert to his newly established Albert Productions, a local record label devoted exclusively to recording Australian pop artists.
 Billy Thorpe & the Aztecs had national chart success, their record sales and concert attendances rivalling those of The Beatles, with hits like "Mashed Potato", "Sick and Tired" and Wizard of Oz tune "Over the Rainbow" in the top ten of the record charts in most state capitals.
 Thorpe once said that "Mashed Potato" was inspired by a chance meeting with a schoolteacher at the Rex Hotel in Kings Cross, who was so drunk he could only mumble the words, "Mashed Potato."